At a Glance

 Superintendent in Residence

-Doctoral candidates benefit from a guided dissertation process embedded within coursework, empowering you to complete your doctorate on time.
-Faculty offer comprehensive support as you select an individual topic of study early in the program and go on to complete original research.
+Doctoral students benefit from a guided dissertation process embedded within coursework, facilitating completion of the program in three years.
+Faculty offer comprehensive support as students select an individual topic of study early in the program and go on to complete original research.
 Milestone courses are integrated at key intervals throughout the program, providing frequent opportunities for dissertation troubleshooting and refining through workshops, one-on-one and group supervision, peer consultations, and virtual learning resources.

 Earning your doctorate at Azusa Pacific automatically connects you to an established network of successful alumni who are leading the charge to shape the future of education.
 Graduates include: